 Clay masks have always been an important part of my skincare routine as a way to detox and deep clean my skin.
 I’ve always used the traditional mud/cream type, which I end DIY-ing a bit by adding some serum to combat the dryness, but with powder clay masks, the possibilities are endless!

-The Tea Milk Matcha Pore Minimizing Face Mask is the first powdered clay mask I’ve tried, and it was love at first use.
+The Tea Milk Matcha Pore Minimizing Face Mask (no longer available, but Origins has something similar) is the first powdered clay mask I’ve tried, and it was love at first use.
 It features just 3 simple, but excellent ingredients:

 - Camellia Sinensis Leaf Powder (Macha) – We all know drinking green tea is good for you, but it also has excellent skincare benefits.
 It’s an anti-oxidant that also has anti-inflammatory properties.
 EGCG, green tea’s active component, has also been shown to reduce collagen breakdown and UV damage (source)!